 We offer an interdisciplinary program that seeks to create professionals and thinkers who can critically engage with the various dimensions of communication.
 Our faculty possesses diverse research interests that span an array of fields: policy, politics, international development, mass media, new media, gender and identity; and a curriculum that provides students with the theoretical and applied, as well as critical and analytical, skills necessary to engage with past and current complex communications phenomena and technologies.

-UPDATE AS OF 9 JULY, 2014 FROM THE UNDERGRADUATE PROGRAM DIRECTOR - Prof. MaryLouise Craven
+UPDATE - JULY 9th, 2014 FROM THE UNDERGRADUATE PROGRAM DIRECTOR - Prof. Craven

 Many of you with 24 credits and who enrolled in Comn2500 6.0, received an email notifying you that we had to change the time and place for Comn2500 6.0.
 This was due to unanticipated demand for the course and the inability to find a large lecture hall during the day.
 This change has caused some of you particular hardships, but since the required comn2xxx courses are NOT prerequisites for comn3xxx level courses, it should be possible for you to rearrange your timetable to include 6 credits at the comn3xxx level and postpone taking comn2500 6.0 (till the next time it is offered) to make a timetable that suits your needs.
 There are spaces in ALL comn3xxx courses as of today.
 And this new time for the Comn2500 6.0 lecture ((Monday 19:00-21:00) might suit some of you who didn't enroll because its original time didn't fit.
 (Please note that enrollments in the other required comn2xxx courses (comn2200 6.0 + comn2700 6.0) are very tight, so if you withdraw from one you might not be able to get back in.)